blitz0p3rations/blitz0p3rations.github.io/_posts/2023-07-20-Multimaster.md

 # Multimaster HTB

-## Type of activity and objectivies
+## Type of activity and objectives
 The objective of this activity is to conduct a penetration test on the target system, utilizing a machine within the same network.
 This test aims to assess the security posture of the target, identify vulnerabilities, and potentially exploit them to simulate real-world attack scenarios.
 By performing this penetration test from within the same network, we can assess the effectiveness of the network segmentation and security controls while identifying potential risks that an insider threat might exploit.
-The results of this test will provide valuable insights into the overall security of the target system and guide the implementation of necessary remediation measures to enhance its defenses.
+The results of this test will provide valuable insights into the overall security of the target system and guide the implementation of necessary remediation measures to enhance its defences.
 ## Scope of evalutaion
 The scope of evaluation for this assessment encompasses the target network and specific IP address.
 During this evaluation, we will focus on assessing the security of the designated network and the identified IP address.
 Our analysis will include identifying potential vulnerabilities, weaknesses, and areas of concern within the given network and IP range.
 Through thorough testing and analysis, we aim to provide valuable insights into the security posture of the target network and IP, highlighting any potential risks that may need to be addressed.
 ## Executive Summary
-The security assessment conducted on the target network revealed several critical vulnerabilities, each presenting unique risks and potential impact.
+The security assessment conducted on the target network revealed several critical vulnerabilities, each presenting unique risks and potential impacts.
 These vulnerabilities were mapped to the MITRE ATT&CK framework, providing a structured perspective on their relevance and potential implications.

 - **SQL Injection (SQLi)**:
   The discovery of SQL injection vulnerabilities exposes a weakness in the application's input validation.
 Exploiting SQLi could allow an attacker to manipulate database queries, potentially leading to unauthorized data access or data manipulation.